devtbit/whatsapp-leads-assistant-poc/README.md

 ### Twilio Sandbox

 In your Sandbox settings update the reply endpoint to your grok instance: `https://my-grok-instance.ngrok-free.app/reply`.
-You should now be able to interact with the LLM through Twilio's WhatsApp.
+You should now be able to interact with the virtual assistant through Twilio's WhatsApp.